 To download a copy of the Roma SOURCE Final Research Report, go to: www.romasource.eu/resources/research/

-In this region we’ll be working with a range of partner organisations from different sectors that work with Roma.
-The work will include:
+In this region we worked with a range of partner organisations from different sectors that worked with Roma.
+The work included:

 - Coordinating a regional network to share learning, knowledge and expertise around how local areas respond to Roma.